TeamEpicProjects/Practical-LLM-and-GPT-Applications/README.md

 # Practical LLM and GPT applications

-This project aims at harnessing the power of Large language model and applying them to application that are very practical and bring value beyond what chat GPT can offer.
+This project aims at harnessing the power of Large language models and applying them to application that are very practical and bring value beyond what chat GPT can offer.

 ## content: